untitaker/femto8/README.md

 This fork has been adapted for the [TP-Link M7350](https://github.com/m0veax/tplink_m7350) so that it uses the device's framebuffer instead of SDL.
 The display is exactly 128x128.

+## Controls

+On the TP-Link M7350 the input can be controlled from the terminal that femto8 is launched from.
+In addition, the power and menu buttons are mapped to X and O action buttons.

 Things that do not work as well as they should:

 * femto8 cannot open some newer cartridges.